sshiyy/MAD24_P01_Team4/README.md

 4. Navigation Bar - Raeann

 a hamburger menu  for the navigation using fragments to organize the app sections efficiently. using FRAGMENT ..
+Using a hash for fragment navigation in an Android app can be done using a HashMap to map menu item IDs to their respective fragments.
+This approach simplifies the fragment navigation logic and makes it more maintainable.

 1. Biometrics - Able to register fingerprint  and login with it , same for payment when they press crdit card they will be able to pay with fingerprint